 Common Medical Malpractice Allegations

-Patients file medical malpractice claims for any type of medical negligence by a medical professional that causes injury.
+Patients may file medical malpractice claims for any negligence by a medical professional that causes injury.
 Allegations for such lawsuits frequently relate to the following:

 - Diagnosis: The doctor misdiagnosed your condition or failed to take reasonable steps to provide an accurate diagnosis that would have allowed you to receive treatment sooner.

-- Surgery: An error was made during a surgical procedure.
-This may include such errors as leaving medical equipment in the body or, in extreme cases, operating on the wrong body part.
+- Surgery: An error was made during a surgical procedure such as leaving medical equipment in the body or, in extreme cases, operating on the wrong body part.

 - Treatment: You were not provided with the correct treatment in a timely manner, or the proper treatment was administered incorrectly.

 - Obstetrics: There were difficulties during pregnancy or childbirth that your doctor failed to treat.
-As a result, you, your child, or both of you suffered complications.
+As a result, you or your child suffered complications.

 - Medication: You were given the wrong medication or the wrong dosage of otherwise correctly prescribed medication.

-- Anesthesia: An anesthesiologist gave you the wrong dose during a medical procedure and/or failed to notice and correct a problem quickly enough.
+- Anesthesia: An anesthesiologist gave you the wrong dose during a medical procedure or failed to notice and correct a problem quickly enough.

 - Monitoring: Your condition required careful attention and monitoring from your doctor, and they failed to provide this monitoring or to identify possible problems in a timely fashion.

-- Equipment: A doctor may have left medical equipment in your body during surgery, or they may have used a piece of equipment on you when it was not necessary, leading to preventable trauma.
+- Equipment: A doctor may have left medical equipment in your body during surgery, or they may have used a piece of equipment when it was not necessary, leading to preventable trauma.

 - IV and blood products: You were given the wrong type or amount of an IV or blood product, or the product was contaminated in some way.